TheShepherdDigest/TSD-05272016/shepherdhighschoolmd.md

 * KNOCKERBALL is coming to Mt.
 Pleasant!
 This is a free event and will be taking place on Thursday, June 9th @ 3:00 p.m. at the Mt.
 Pleasant High School football field.
 Free hot dogs, beverages and music.
 Forms can be picked up in the High School office or from Kaitlyn Glowacki.
 * Varsity Boys Golf took 3rd at Districts yesterday with Alex Kachel's 85, Scott Sura's 86, Max Skeel's 87, and a 95 from Joey Yuncker.
 In doing this, they clinch a spot at the Regional in Chesaning next Wednesday.
 They will need to be in the top 3 for a berth into the State Tournament.

+---
+##Graduation News

+Graduation is Sunday, June 5th at 3:00 pm in our gymnasium.
+The doors will open around 2:00, or shortly thereafter when our sound checks are completed.
+Tickets are not needed.

+---
+## The Last Day of School

+June 10th is our last day of school for the 2015-2016 year.
+This is a full day, with dismissal at 2:55 pm.

+---
+## SHS Exam Schedule

+###Grades 9, 10 and 11 Exam Schedule
+* Thursday, June 9th: Exams 2nd and 4th.
+Exam reviews are 1st, 3rd and 5th.
+* Friday, June 10th: Exams 1st, 3rd and 5th.
+Exam makeups 2nd and 4th.

+*
+### Grade 12 Exam Schedule
+* Wednesday, May 25th: Exams 1st, 3rd and 5th.
+Exam Reviews are 2nd and 4th
+* Thursday, May 26th: Exams 2, and 4th.
+Exam makeups are 2nd and 4th.